UoMResearchIT/r-shinysender/README.md

     # Instruct Shiny Server to run applications as the user "shiny"
     run_as shiny;

-    # Define a server that listens on port 3838
+    # Define a server that listens on port 3838 on localhost
     server {
-      listen 3838;
+      listen 3838 127.0.0.1;

       location /user {